Market Trends: What You Need to Know

 Trends as to Purchase Price Adjustment Escrows

 Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (ABA studies).
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the middle market for M&A transactions; the median transaction value within the 2019 study was $145 million.
+These transactions range in size but are generally considered as within the “middle market” for M&A transactions; the transaction values of the 123 deals within the 2021 study ranged from $30 to $750 million.

 The ABA studies show that the use of separate escrows for purchase price adjustments has been increasing.
-Now the majority approach, in the 2019 study, 51% of the reported deals included a separate purchase price adjustment escrow.
-Ten to 12 years earlier, less than a quarter of reported deals included a separate purchase price adjustment escrow.
+Now the majority approach, in the 2021 study, 47% of the reported deals included a separate purchase price adjustment escrow.
+12+ years earlier, less than a quarter of reported deals included a separate purchase price adjustment escrow.
+The chart below shows this trend.

 Many provisions in an M&A purchase agreement reflect an allocation of risk between the seller and buyer, such as those relating to financial matters, or compliance with laws or labor and employment, that taken together reflect a compromise of the parties’ different perspectives.
 In contrast, purchase price adjustments are considered to be neutral between the parties.
 These provisions are linked, often dollar-for-dollar, to the purchase price, in amounts that should be determinable shortly after closing.
 The adjustment provisions, while usually straightforward, are nonetheless important to ensure that the parties receive the economic results bargained for, and therefore may be the subject of a separate escrow.
-Separate escrows for purchase price adjustments are increasingly seen in private company M&A deals, and counsel for buyers and sellers should be prepared to address these escrows as they continue to become more common.
+Separate escrows for purchase price adjustments are increasingly seen in private company M&A deals, and “sole recourse” limitations on these escrows are on the rise; counsel for buyers and sellers should be prepared to address these escrows (and these sole recourse provisions) as they continue to become more common.